-- The CO in the sample exceeds a preset level (adjustable-initially set at 10 PPM; 5 PPM in Canada). - The battery voltage has diminished to a preset level (non-adjustable). - There is a discontinuity in the detector circuit.
+- The CO in the sample exceeds a preset level (adjustable-initially set at 10 PPM; 5 PPM in Canada).
+NOTE: This monitor will also react to Hydrogen Sulfide (H2S). - The battery voltage has diminished to a preset level (non-adjustable). - There is a discontinuity in the detector circuit.